Satyavrath/divvy-s_bike-mapReduce/README.md

 - Value: With the data available we can figure out how many members subscribed for each quarter and the amount of distance on average people are using divvy's bike to travel.
 This data will be helpful in analyzing how many more bikes can be increased in the next quarter.

 ## Big Data Questions
-For each Subscribe User type, find the maximum male gender.
-(Satyavrath Injamuri) For each Subscriber User type, find the maximum tripduration.
+- For each Subscribe User type, find the maximum male gender.
+(Satyavrath Injamuri)
+- For each Subscriber User type, find the maximum tripduration.
 (Preetham Potu)
+- For each Subscriber User type, find the average birth year.
+(Jyoshna Boppidi)
+- For each Subscriber User type, find the minimum tripduration.
+(Akhila Gandra)

 ## Big Data Solutions